matthewlumberjack/FontStyleTerminalBugKaliLinux/README.md

 <img src="img/voilà.png">

-Now your font style should be changed!<editor> /home/<username>/.config/qterminal.org/qterminal.ini
+Now your font style should be changed!

 <h1>Thank you for reading and hope it helps!</h1>
   Contact: mathoos264@gmail.com